 However, today, nationalism, borders and the rest of the gadgets that go with it pose a threat to our survival as a species.
-The problem is hardly a moral or and ethical one.
+The problem is hardly a moral or an ethical one.
 It is not even an emotional one provoked by scenes of injustice and human suffering within the context of immigration.
 The issue is that there is not one existential problem we are facing today as a species, that can be solved through borders and nationalism.
-There is not one single issue we are facing today, that we can solve with maintaining a rigid understanding of "sovereignty" as we know it.
-Not the climate, not poverty, not war, not disease.
-These are all global problems, related to the true structure of our planet and society and not to the imaginary national or inter-national order.
+There is not one single issue we are facing today, that we can solve while maintaining a rigid understanding of "sovereignty" as we know it.
+Not the climate crisis, not poverty, not war, not disease.
+These are all global problems, related to the true structure of our planet and society and not to the imaginary national or inter-national orders.
 Global problems that necessitate global mobilization of people, ideas and resources in a coordinated effort.
 Just like the challenge of new developing markets and emerging middle classes necessitated the creation of nationhood and the modern nation state in the 17th, 18th and 19th centuries, today these challenges cry for a higher level of managing policies.

 In order to make that happen, we need to transcend our nationalities and national identities, and to emerge as one global subject.
 We need to reduce nationalism into folklore that can be useful for sport competition and cultural and artistic appreciation, not more.

 And we need a global democratic order carried by this emerging new subject.
 Not a UN that is taken hostage by American, Russian, Chinese and European agendas and vetoes, and not the oligarchy of multinationals and their local stooges.